 In the far north of Madagascar, approximately 40km south of Diego Suarez, sits a montane rainforest, Amber Mountain National Park.
-Home to an array of endemic fauna and flora (over 1,000 recorded species of flora), the park has staggeringly high peaks, crater lakes and lush forests with crashing waterfalls.
+Home to an array of endemic fauna and flora, the park has staggeringly high peaks, crater lakes, and lush forests with crashing waterfalls.
 Always cool and fresh, the park is perfect for guided and unguided walks with trails through the forest leading to the Cascade d'Antomboka and Cascade Sacrée waterfalls.

 Whilst on foot you will have the opportunity to discover Amber Mountain's lemurs beneath the canopy, including the Sanford's brown lemur and crowned lemur.
 Look out for the smaller wildlife such as the 2cm, long leaf-mimic brookesia chameleon, leaftailed geckos, Malagasy civet, tree boas, butterflies and pill millipedes.